SyncfusionExamples/binding-json-data-and-service-urls-to-the-vue-grid/README.md

-# Binding JSON Data and Service URLs to the Vue Grid of Syncfusion
+# Binding Remote Service URLs to the Vue Grid of Syncfusion

 A quick start project that helps you to bind the remote data to the Syncfusion Vue Grid and also to load data dynamically through the AJAX post.
-Please watch the below video to bind local JSON data to the Vue Grid.
+Please watch the following video to learn how to bind local JSON data to the Vue Grid.

-Watch the getting-started video now: https://www.syncfusion.com/tutorial-videos/vue/grid?title=how-to-get-started-with-the-syncfusion-vue-grid
+Watch the getting-started video now to learn how to bind local JSON data: https://www.syncfusion.com/tutorial-videos/vue/grid?title=how-to-get-started-with-the-syncfusion-vue-grid

+Download example with local JSON data: https://github.com/SyncfusionExamples/getting-started-with-vue-data-grid-of-syncfusion

 Documentation: https://ej2.syncfusion.com/vue/documentation/grid/data-binding/